itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 #### Event Handlers and Event Listeners

 JavaScript Events are the core of making interactive websites and web applications.
+When you click on a link, it takes you to a new page, you click a button and it makes a purchase.
+Every HTML element has **event handlers** so that you can listen for these events, and take actions (i.e. execute code) when these events occur.

 If you've been coding in p5.js, then you'll have had many experiences building in interactivity to web applications.
 You will have seen functions like `mousePressed()` provided by p5 which makes it easier for you to handle click events and `keyPressed()` which helps you handle when a user types on their keyboard.